borkdude/cljtree-graalvm/README.md

 # cljtree-graalvm

 A Clojure version of `tree` built with GraalVM.

 ## Credits

-This repo is a combination of:
+This repo is inspired by:

 - https://gitlab.com/konrad.mrozek/cljfmt-graalvm
 - https://github.com/lambdaisland/birch